-Since we have chosen $\gamma_\infty$ inside a single connected component of $\crit(W)$, the definition of $W$ on the relevant part of $X$ boils down to the choice of a single constant as the value of $W$ in this component.
+If we choose $\gamma_\infty$ inside a connected component of $\crit(W)$, the definition of $W$ on the relevant part of $X$ boils down to a choice of a single constant as the value of $W$ in that component.
 This constant may be thought of as an overall normalization factor for the path integral.